diagrid-labs/dapr-pluggable-component-supabase/README.md

         ) tablespace pg_default;
     ```

-You'll need the Supabase project URL and public API key to configure the Dapr component in the next section.
+You'll need the Supabase project URL and public API key to configure the Dapr component file in the next section.
 This information is found in the Supabase portal under the `Settings > API` tab.

 ## Update the Dapr Pluggable Supabase Component file